-Repair Category 1 Notes Electrical system appears of modern standard pattern and we understand electrical test certification can available as appropriate.
+Repair Category 1

+Notes No significant defects were apparent.

 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.